giuseppelazzara98/IS-project-AS-IS-and-TO-BE-analyses/ReportToBe.md

 In particular, we thought that according to the IT strategy, it would be better for the company to outsource only the front-end development of the two applications.

-As a metter of fact, the core business of the company is not to develop software and so, relying on external developers should be less expensive in terms of time and money and also allows the company to continue focusing resources and employees on the same objectives of the As Is situation but, on the other hand, these applications, should manage a lot of sensible informations and then, it would be better if the back-end development of the applications, based on aspects like privacy and security of users, is managed and developed internally.
+As a matter of fact, the core business of the company is not to develop software and so, relying on external developers should be less expensive in terms of time and money and also allows the company to continue focusing resources and employees on the same objectives of the As Is situation but, on the other hand, these applications, should manage a lot of sensible informations and then, it would be better if the back-end development of the applications, based on aspects like privacy and security of users, is managed and developed internally.

 #### Coverage